 We work to achieve this mission through school and community programs, professional development, parent engagement, and advocacy.

-CAE offers a comprehensive platform that includes model programs in all arts disciplines, professional research, and policy recommendations that inform the conversation about arts education at every level from the classroom to the Capitol.
+CAE offers a uniquely-comprehensive platform that includes model programs in all arts disciplines, professional research, and policy recommendations that inform the conversation about arts education at every level from the classroom to the Capitol.

 Join millions of people on Eventbrite.